101companies/101worker/README.md

 Finally, also register the module:

 * Change directory to "101worker/config".
-* Add the module name to "production.config".
+* Add the module name to "production.json".

 # Alternative module lists

-The default list is "101worker/configs/production.config".
+The default list is "101worker/configs/production.json".

 Alternative module lists may be good for testing 101worker.